BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 The tension between freedom and state control, individuality and the need for community, and the desire to love others versus the temptation for self-gratification, are often glossed over by both individualistic and collectivist *metanarratives*, i.e., universal truths.

 We are in need of spaces where these tensions can be expressed openly, without reduction or oversimplification.
-Above all, we need environments where paradoxes -- like freedom and obedience, or aesthetic/metaphysical goods and political ones -- can exist without downplaying or dismissing any of the conflicting elements they encompass.
+Above all, we need environments where paradoxes and differences---like freedom and obedience, or aesthetic/metaphysical goods and political ones---can exist without downplaying or dismissing any of the conflicting elements they encompass.

 >Every living thing needs to be surrounded by an atmosphere, a mysterious circle of mist;
 >if one robs it of this veil, if one condemns religion, an art, a genius to orbit a star without an atmosphere;